massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

     dotnet add package Microsoft.ApplicationInsights.AspNetCore --version 2.8.2
     ```

-1. At the command prompt, enter the following command, and then select Enter to build the .NET Core web app:
+1. At the command prompt, enter the following command, and then select Enter to build the .NET web app:

     ```
     dotnet build